 In the Command Prompt window, type in the command you want to run.
 For example, someone who’s helping you wants to know your system information by running

 To copy the command prompt output to the clipboard, use one of the methods.

 Using Clip.exe console tool: The Clip.exe console tool is built-in to Windows, starting with Windows Vista and up to Windows 10.
 This tool copies the data redirected or passed to it, into the clipboard.
-You can redirect output of your console tool or command to clipboard using the built-in
+You can redirect the output of your console tool or command to the clipboard using the built-in

 That would copy the output of the systeminfo command to the Windows Clipboard.
 This is done by

-Once the output is sent to the clipboard, you can paste it in a text editor.
-You can open Notepad and paste (Ctrl + V) the contents there.
+Once the output is sent to the clipboard, you can paste it into a text editor.
+For example, you can open Notepad and paste (Ctrl + V) the contents there.

 You can redirect the command-line output to a file instead of Clipboard.
 This method can be useful if the output is too lengthy, containing several hundreds of lines that can easily exceed the Command Prompt window’s screen buffer size.
 To output the results to a file, use this syntax/examples: